jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 uncanny strength and stamina.

 Satyrs are avid practitioners of Common Magic and tend to use their pipes (or, rarely, another instrument) as a focus.
-A satyr’s skill with his pipes activates his Common Magic skill.
+A satyr's skill with his pipes activates his Common Magic skill.
 By playing the pipes and expending the appropriate number of Magic Points, a satyr can cast any spell he knows.

-A satyr’s magic is unlike most Common Magic in that the spells will affect anyone within earshot of the pipes, to a maximum number of targets equal to the satyr’s POW.
+A satyr's magic is unlike most Common Magic in that the spells will affect anyone within earshot of the pipes, to a maximum number of targets equal to the satyr's POW.
 The satyr may consciously choose to exempt one or more particular individuals.
-This aspect of satyr magic is tied directly to the creature’s magical biology and no satyr can teach a non-satyr how to cast spells in this manner.
+This aspect of satyr magic is tied directly to the creature's magical biology and no satyr can teach a non-satyr how to cast spells in this manner.
 In addition to its more normal spells, a satyr can make use of three spells unique to the satyr race.